IAIK/SLUBStick/README.md

 Initially, it exploits a timing side channel of the allocator to reliably perform a cross-cache attack with better than 99% success rate on commonly used generic caches.
 SLUBStick then exploits code patterns prevalent in the Linux kernel to perform a cross-cache attack and turn a heap vulnerability into a page table manipulation, thereby granting the capability to read and write memory arbitrarily.

-The artifacts demonstrate the timing side channel and end-to-end exploits, showing the versatility of SLUBStick.
+The artifacts demonstrate the timing side channel and end-to-end exploits.
 For both, we provide an environment of a VM running Linux kernel x86_64 v6.2.
 For the timing side channel, the evaluation presents success rates for slab pages.
 For the end-to-end exploits, our attacks exploits an artificial Double Free (DF) vulnerability to obtain an arbitrary physical read and write primitive.